MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-q-and-a.md

 ![Q&A visual with Tooling icon selected](media/power-bi-visualization-q-and-a/power-bi-q-and-a-tooling.png)

 Use the Tooling pane to teach Q&A terms it doesn't recognize, to manage those terms, and to manage the suggested questions for this dataset and report.
-In the Tooling pane you can also review questions that have been asked using this Q&A visual and see questions that have been flagged by users.
-To learn more, see [Q&A Tooling into](../natural-language/q-and-a-tooling-intro.md).
+In the Tooling pane, you can also review questions that users have asked in this Q&A visual and see questions that users have flagged.
+To learn more, see [Intro to Q&A tooling to train Power BI Q&A](../natural-language/q-and-a-tooling-intro.md).

 ![The Q&A Tooling pane](media/power-bi-visualization-q-and-a/power-bi-q-and-a-tooling-pane.png)